Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Missing proof in Section

 Note that when all $\lambda_i = 0$, this optimization is $0$ which matches the infimum of the Lagrangian function when all $\lambda_i = 0$.
 Thus we can remove the constraint $\exists \lambda_i \neq 0$.
-The dual problem of optimization (P) is:
+The dual problem of optimization Equation \ref{eq:opt} is: